oroinc/documentation/commerce/admin_guide/payment/authorizenet/index.rst

 Authorize.Net is one of the world's most popular payment gateways.
 It provides services for businesses based in the United States, Canada, United Kingdom, Europe, and Australia.
 It ensures secure and reliable money transactions and offers a wide range of additional services.

-Integration of OroCommerce with Authorize.Net enables you to accept credit and debit cards on your OroCommerce website.
+Integration of OroCommerce with Authorize.Net enables you to accept credit, debit cards, and `e-checks <https://www.authorize.net/payments/echeck/>`__ on your OroCommerce website, and manage payment profiles in the OroCommerce storefront account.

 While your business must be based in one of the aforementioned countries, you can accept payments from the buyers worldwide.

-.. important:: Note that to accept card payments, business must have a *merchant account*.
+.. important:: Note that to accept card payments, business must have a `merchant account <https://reseller.authorize.net/application/101898/>`__.
 This is a special bank account to which payments are transferred as soon as they are received from buyers.
 In next step, money is transferred from the merchant account to your regular bank account, from which you can withdraw it.
 You can acquire a merchant account on your own, or obtain it from Authorize.Net.

 To configure payment integration with Authorize.Net services: